ljunggren/boozang-docs/README.md

 ###### Trouble-shooting

-To troubleshoot the application it's sometimes useful to add debugging code.
+To troubleshoot the application, it's sometimes useful to add debugging code.
 For instance, to write the contents of the module-level data "username" use `console.log($module.username)` to write it to the tool window and `$TW.console.log($module.username)` to write it to the application window.
-You can use the Chrome developer tools to easily verify this.
+You can use the Chrome developer tools to verify this.

 *Tip: Avoid using `$TW.alert()` as Boozang interprets this as application popup windows and intercepts them.*